IndraGonz/nfds-tutorial/README.md

 ```bash
 git clone https://github.com/IndraGonz/nfds-tutorial.git
 ```
-This tutorial is structured to be run from the repository, but of course I'm not the boss of you and you can rebel by running these exercises however you want.
+This tutorial is structured to be run from the repository, but of course I'm not the boss of you and you can do as you wish!

 ## Data pre-processing